-How to Schedule Delivery of the DSR Audit Log
+How to Maintain a Copy of Your Audit Log

 Overview

-The DSR Audit Log in MineOS provides a full record of all Data Subject Requests (DSRs) processed on your platform.
-To meet data retention requirements and maintain an accessible history of closed tickets beyond the platform's default retention window, you can schedule automatic, recurring deliveries of the Audit Log to an external destination — such as email, Amazon S3, webhook, or SFTP.
+The DSR Audit Log in MineOS provides a full record of all Data Subject Requests (DSRs) processed on your platform with an unlimited retention period.
+To maintain a copy of the history of closed tickets, you can either download the full Audit Log or schedule automatic, recurring deliveries of the Audit Log to an external destination, such as email, Amazon S3, webhook, or SFTP.

 Step 1 – Open the Schedule Delivery Dialog